DavidArayaSanabria/Deploy_Azure_OpenAI/README.md

-# Deploy Azure OpenAI using Terraform and Azure CLI
+# Deploy Azure OpenAI using Terraform and Azure CloudShell

 ## Prerequisites